joshpeng/Data-Science-On-WSL/README.md

 sudo apt-get install nodejs
 ```

-Remember to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) as your X client for Windows too.
+Remember to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) as your X client for Windows and restart your Bash for your changes to take effect.

 # Bash and Python